mozilla/fx-private-relay/docs/translations.md

    on or off.
 See [PR #3745][pr-3745], which retired the 2023 expansion flag, for details.

-Relay staff can turn on the waffle flag for themselves and others, and test the new content and purchase flows.
+Relay staff can turn on the waffle flag for themselves and others.
+With an enabled flag, users can view new content and test buying a subscription.

+In development and stage, there are test prices connected to the [Stripe test mode][stripe-test].
+A test visitor from the United States will get these prices.
+Other regions get the production prices.

 > [!NOTE]
+> Testing subscriptions in a new region requires setting the preferred language.
-> When testing account and purchase flows, change the browser language preference
+> Change the browser language preference, `intl.accept_languagues` in `about:config`.
-> (`intl.accept_languagues`) rather than use an extension, and use a Firefox Account
-> created with that language preference.
+> Use a Firefox Account created with that language preference.
 >
-> This is because many language-switcher extensions are not allowed to run on Firefox
+> Do not use a language-switcher extension.
+Many extensions are not allowed to run on Firefox
-> Accounts, and email forwarding processes use the `Accept-Language` header captured by
-> Firefox Accounts.
+> Accounts.
+Inconsistent language preferences may invalidate testing.
 See
 > [Identifying The User's Preferred Languages](#identifying-the-users-preferred-languages)
 > for more information.